 If you smoke, studies show that quitting is one of the best things you can do to slow down RA.

 If one of your joints is badly damaged, your doctor may recommend replacement surgery.
 If that’s not possible, fusion surgery can help stabilize it.

-In other cases, a surgeon may need to repair or replace joint tissue.
-Synovectomy is a procedure that takes away the lining of the joint, called the synovium, which can get painfully inflamed by RA.
+In other cases, a surgeon may need to remove inflamed tissue around the joint.
+Synovectomy is a procedure that takes away the lining of the joint, called the synovium, which can get painfully inflamed by RA and cause damage to the joint.
 Surgeons may also repair tendons if they become loose or torn because of inflammation.